Federica73/frontend-nanodegree-mobile-portfolio/README.md

 5) Substitute `elem.basicLeft = (i % cols) * s` with `elem.style.left = (i % cols) * s + 'px';` since using translateX context of the transform property
 6) Define screen instead of displaying 200 pizzas in the visible part of the screen
 7) Resize Pizza image with Imagegik: done manually since lacking time, next project I will only use the responsive image app in grunt
+8) Fix typos in main.js
+9) Use window.items in updatePositions function
+10) Recalculating number of pizzas using correct pizza width and heigth

 ##How to run the app
 1) The intention is just to show the changes done to improve performance, so just open the files and read the comments
-2) The optimized files are in the dist folder, obtained running the grunt file (simply type grunt in the command line)
+2) The optimized files are in the dist folder, obtained running the grunt file
+### What you need to run grunt
+1) Check all the needed packages in the jason file
+2) Run npm install for all the mentioned packages
+3) Run grunt